Marohn-Group/mmodel/docs/api_modifier.rst

 isolated, and the function loops over the iterable to create a list result.

 Notice that the ``loop_wrapped`` function takes keyword-only arguments.
 The decision is made to reduce the overhead of the function call.
-All nodes in the Model are supplied with keyword-only arguments.
-See :doc:`signature API </api_signature>` for more information.
+All modifiers should have keyword-only arguments.

 ..
 Note::